Baptouuuu/Sy/docs/tutorial/3 - Routing.md

 });
 ```

 Here we have defined our routes for our 3 viewscreens.
-Now the framework will automatically display the appropriate viewscreen when you visit one these url: `index.html`, 'index.html#/', `index.html#/profile/create` or `index.html#/profile/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
+Now the framework will automatically display the appropriate viewscreen when you visit one of these urls: `index.html`, 'index.html#/', `index.html#/profile/create` or `index.html#/profile/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`.
 It can do so because it detected the `_viewscreen` parameter on your route, if it doesn't find one, it won't do anything.

 **Important**: in case you don't use requirements on route placeholders, be careful on the order you declare your routes. ie: here if `edit` was declared before `create`, the url '/profile/create' would have matched `edit` with an id of `create`.